-We monitor the effectiveness of our ethics and compliance program, including our communications and training elements, by leveraging existing audits, surveys and other tools to assess execution, learning and application.
+We monitor the effectiveness of our ethics and compliance programme, including our communications and training elements, by leveraging existing audits, surveys and other tools to assess execution, learning and application.
 We periodically undertake a detailed gap analysis to measure our effectiveness against best practices and changing business environments.
 Our Internal Audit teams routinely include ethics and compliance matters within the scope of their audits.
 And we monitor the rapidly evolving regulatory landscape, ensuring that our leaders and employees stay informed and up to speed on matters of importance.

 Supporting an ethical culture requires constant vigilance.
 We cannot, and do not, stand still.
 To focus resources where they are needed most, we conduct an annual assessment of our key ethics and compliance-related risks.
 Every business unit, every region and every corporate function participates in this formal process.
 Risks are measured using standard evaluation criteria.
 Results are consolidated and reviewed by senior leadership and presented to the Board.
-We then use this data to tailor our training offerings and program elements and to set our areas of focus for the year.
+We then use this data to tailor our training offerings and programme elements and to set our areas of focus for the year.

-We take great pride in our reputation as an ethical company, and we share the responsibility for supporting and strengthening our high integrity culture.
+We take great pride in our reputation as an ethical company, and we share the responsibility for supporting and strengthening our high-integrity culture.

-Eaton's Code of Ethics consists of twelve fundamental principles of ethical behavior.
+Eaton's Code of Ethics consists of twelve fundamental principles of ethical behaviour.
 It forms the foundation for our culture.
 Our employees, officers and directors all have the personal responsibility to read, know and comply with these principles in the performance of their duties.

 Along with the Code of Ethics, we provide employees with a detailed Eaton Ethics Guide containing concrete examples and practical guidance on ethical decision-making.
 It is translated into 34 local languages and made available to all Eaton employees worldwide.
 Every new employee at Eaton receives training on the Code of Ethics as part of the on-boarding process, and employees are required annually to read and reaffirm in writing their commitment to the principles of the Code of Ethics.